An Open-label, Phase I/IIa, Dose Escalating Study of 2B3-101 in Patients With Solid Tumors and Brain Metastases or Recurrent Malignant Glioma.

 - 2B3-101 in combination with trastuzumab dose escalation phase:

-Patients with histologically-confirmed HER2-positive (IHC 3+ or fluorescence in situ hybridization [FISH] amplified; by clinical assay on either primary or metastatic tumor) adenocarcinoma of the breast with unequivocal evidence of brain metastases that are refractory to standard therapy or for which no standard therapy exist or with unequivocal evidence of newly diagnosed untreated brain metastases, which per the multi-disciplinary team decision do not require immediate radiotherapy or surgery, can be included to this escalation phase as well
+Patients with histologically-confirmed HER2-positive (IHC 3+ or fluorescence in situ hybridization [FISH] amplified; by clinical assay on either primary or metastatic tumor) adenocarcinoma of the breast with unequivocal evidence of brain metastases that are refractory to standard therapy or for which no standard therapy exist or with unequivocal evidence of newly diagnosed untreated brain metastases and controlled extracranial disease which per the multi-disciplinary team decision do not require immediate radiotherapy, surgery or standard systematic chemotherapy can be included to this escalation phase as well.

-Patients with pathologically confirmed diagnosis of advanced, recurrent breast cancer with unequivocal evidence of brain metastases that are refractory to standard therapy or for whom no standard therapy exist.
+Patients with pathologically confirmed diagnosis of advanced, recurrent breast cancer with at least one progressive and/or new metastatic brain lesion, that are refractory to standard therapy or for whom no standard therapy exist.
 Brain metastases may be stable, progressive, symptomatic or asymptomatic brain metastasis/es.
 Stable or decreasing dosage of steroids (e.g. dexamethasone) for 7 days prior to baseline MRI or non-enzyme inducing anti-epileptic drugs is allowed.

 Or -

-- Patients with pathologically confirmed diagnosis of advanced breast cancer with newly diagnosed, untreated, brain metastases, which per the multi-disciplinary team decision do not require immediate radiotherapy or surgery.
+- Patients with pathologically confirmed diagnosis of advanced breast cancer with newly diagnosed, untreated, brain metastases and controlled extracranial disease which per the multi-disciplinary team decision do not require immediate radiotherapy, surgery or standard systematic chemotherapy.

-Patients with recurrent malignant glioma (WHO grade III-IV) that are refractory to standard therapy or for whom no standard therapy exist.
-Stable or decreasing dosage of steroids (e.g. dexamethasone) for 7 days prior to baseline MRI or non-enzyme inducing anti-epileptic drugs are allowed.
+7 patients with recurrent histologically confirmed malignant (WHO grade III and IV) glioma or histologically confirmed low-grade (WHO grade II) glioma with radiographic evidence of malignant transformation by MRI, that are refractory to standard therapy, or for whom no standard therapy exists or do not require immediate standard therapy per the multi-disciplinary team decision.
+Patients in both groups should have stable or decreasing dosage of steroids (e.g. dexamethasone) for a minimum of 7 days prior to baseline MRI.
+Non-enzyme inducing anti-epileptic drugs are allowed

 Exclusion Criteria.